if ((empty($_REQUEST['page']) || $_REQUEST['page'] == 1) && empty($_REQUEST['price_range'])) : ?>

 University Heights & Regent Neighborhoods

-"We are a lively, walkable, bikeable neighborhood with easy access to UW campus & hospital." -University Heights resident
+"We are a lively, walkable, bikeable neighborhood with easy access to the UW campus & hospital.
+You can easily plant roots here that will last for generations." -University Heights resident

 More than just any 106-acre neighborhood, University Heights is one of five Madison Historic Districts.
 The designation came in 1985 at the request of residents who wished to retain its Old World ambience and wanted more protection than provided by its National Register of Historic Places listing in 1982.
 University Heights was – and remains – a Madison signature neighborhood, showing all the hallmarks of the city’s first flowering.
 Read more... endif; ?>